-When an HVAC service technicians turns in bottles of old R22 taken from an old system it is recycled by cleaning and filtering, making it ready for reuse.
+When an HVAC service technician turns in bottles of old R22 taken from an old system, it is recycled by cleaning and filtering, making them ready for reuse.

 Example R22 on eBay

-Since the R22 supply has been dwindling since 1995 the prices match this and have been going up.
-The restrictions on R22 doesn’t mean supplies are going to run out but the prices will continue to go up.
+Since the R22 supply has been dwindling since 1995, the prices match this and have been going up.
+The restrictions on R22 don’t mean supplies are going to run out, but the prices will continue to go up.

 So Where Do You Buy R22?

 R22 can be bought at HVAC supply stores, HVAC service companies, and online.

 Personally, I would never buy from an HVAC repair company since they always mark up the prices.
 HVAC supply companies also mark up prices but less so.

 To get the best prices buying online is hands down the best option.
 To give an example, I live in a rural area where the closest HVAC supply store is 60 miles away.
 This can be a real pain when you need parts or refrigerant.
 I can order the refrigerant from an HVAC supplier, which they will deliver, but the cost goes up.
 If I drive to the supplier, it is $40 dollars a pound, and if it is delivered, it is $60 a pound.